ABB Logo

 ABB: Brand overview

-ABB is a conglomerate that manufactures equipment and engages in robotics and industrial automation in 100 countries around the world.
+ABB is a conglomerate that manufactures equipment and provides robotics and industrial automation services in 100 countries.
 The company employs more than 110,000 people at its facilities.
 The corporation has a revenue of approximately $27 billion.

 Meaning and History